Anvitha2745/edutalks/GIT_SETUP.md

 ### Step 5: Link Your Firebase Studio Project to GitHub
 1. On the new GitHub repository page, copy the **HTTPS URL**.
 It will look like this:
     `https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME.git`
-2. Back in the Firebase Studio terminal, link your local project to the GitHub repository by running:
+2. Back in the Firebase Studio terminal, link your local project to the GitHub repository.

+    First, ensure there isn't an old link.
+Run:
+    ```bash
+    git remote remove origin
+    ```
+    (It's okay if this command shows an error saying "No such remote").

+    Now, add the correct link:
     ```bash
     git remote add origin https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME.git
     ```